Mieczysław Fogg: Biography

-Mieczysław Fogiel was born 30 May 1901 in Warsaw, then a province guberniya capital in Russian Empire.
+Mieczysław Fogiel was born 30 May 1901 in Warsaw, then a province gubernia capital in Russian Empire.
+His father was Antoni Fogiel (1874–1924), an engine driver, mother was Anna Apolonia Fogiel née Beck (1877–1967), a shopkeeper, he had six siblings.
 He spent his childhood there and, after graduating from a local gymnasium in 1922, he started working as a railway worker.
 About that time, he also joined the choir of the St. Anne's Church.
 There his friend, Ludwik Sempoliński, made him join the classes of music organized by Jan Łysakowski, Eugeniusz Mossakowski, Wacław Brzeziński, Ignacy Dygas and many other notable Polish musicians of the epoch.
 Initially a hobbyist, in 1928 he met Władysław Daniłowski Dan, who chose him as a soloist for his newly formed Dan's Choir.
 The choir became extremely popular the following year when Jerzy Petersburski's song Tango Milonga became an international hit.
 This and other tangos and romances performed by the choir in the famous Qui pro Quo theatre led Fogiel to become one of the most popular Polish singers.
 After 1932, Fogiel, under a new pseudonym of Fogg, toured a number of countries, including Germany, Latvia, the Soviet Union, Finland, Norway, Sweden, Austria and Italy.
 In the United States, the group toured over 31 states.

 His popularity was increased by the fact that Fogg was keen on languages and was able to sing in local languages of the countries he toured.
 He also appeared in a number of duos with other popular artists of the time, including Hanka Ordonówna, Stefcia Górska, Zula Pogorzelska and Adolf Dymsza.
 He also appeared in 11 films.
 After the Dana Choir was disbanded in 1938, Fogg started a solo career.
 The same year, he was chosen as the most popular Polish singer by the Polish Radio.
 He toured the country with a trio consisting of himself, Mira Zimińska and Tadeusz Sygietyński.
 Among the authors of his songs was also Marian Hemar.